 Do I need to order a new kit for add-ons and upgrades?

 If you have already purchased a DNA kit and submitted a sample, there is no need to order a new kit—FTDNA will use your existing DNA sample that is stored for any additional test(s) that you order.
 In the rare instance that there is no further DNA available for testing on your existing samples, FTDNA will send an additional collection kit, associated with your original kit, to you at no charge.

 Why do I have Y-DNA matches with different surnames?

 This is a common question that is asked when people first get their Y-DNA results.
 And there are several explanations for it, such as surname changes, adoptions or other non-paternity events.
+There are instances were children take their mother's surname.
 It is also possible to have a common ancestor that lived before surnames were in use.
 See this site for additional explanations.

 What about mtDNA?